 How the targeted combination of different bacterial cultures influences the effect of a preparation

-Various factors play a role in the effectiveness of probiotics.
-In addition to the potency of a preparation, which is measured in colony forming units (CFUs), the specific composition is a decisive criterion.
+Several factors play a role in the effectiveness of probiotics.
+Besides the potency of a preparation, which is measured in colony-forming units (CFU), the specific composition is a crucial criterion.

-The effect of probiotics is strain-specific, which means that each probiotic bacterium has its own function.
+The effects of probiotics are strain-specific, meaning that each probiotic bacterium fulfills its own function.
 Therefore, a combination of different strains can increase effectiveness.

-The health-promoting effect benefits not only from the diversity of the composition, but also from synergy effects that occur between the individual cultures.
-Modern probiotic preparations use this multi-species concept to achieve increased effectiveness.
+The health-promoting effect benefits not only from the diversity of the composition but also from synergistic effects that occur between the individual cultures.
+Modern probiotic preparations utilize this multi-species concept to achieve increased efficacy.

 -